7 Tips to Ensure Protection from Coronavirus and Other Diseases

 Tip #4: Secure Perimeters & Checkpoints

 One of the best protections for coronavirus is a secure perimeter.
 In other words, you have to keep people who are sick out.
 The simplest way to do this is by securing entrances to buildings and grounds with gates and doors.
-You may need to hire a security guard to help implement this.
+You may need to hire a security guard and set up a security shack to help implement this.

-Security guards should know who to let in and who not to let in.
+Security guards working out of security shacks should know who to let in and who not to let in.
 They should be trained to turn away people who are symptomatic but also be trained in effective customer service skills so that they can provide these customers with recommendations of what to do next (for example, to go to a local clinic or call their doctor).

 Important Tool: Protective Equipment